Svaity/Svaity/README.md

 ### Hi there, I'm Shrey - aka [Svaity][website] 👋

 #### I'm a Software Engineer, Developer and a Design freak!!
-- 🥅 I’m currently learning ML / Data Science
+- 🥅 I love building UI's.
+Frontend is my new found hobby
-- ⚡ Fun fact: I love to sing, play guitar / drums and read
+- ⚡ Fun fact: I love to code, sing, play guitar / drums and read

 #### Languages and Tools: